groda/big_data/Terraform in 5 minutes.md

 > which is a rich language designed to be relatively easy for humans to read and write.
 The constructs in the Terraform language can also be expressed in JSON syntax, which is harder for humans to read and edit but easier to generate and parse programmatically.

 (quote from [https://developer.hashicorp.com/terraform/language/syntax/configuration](https://developer.hashicorp.com/terraform/language/syntax/configuration))

+Terraform configuration files are also referred to as "HCL files" as the Terraform language adheres to the syntax of the [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) (HCL).

 <!-- TOC --><a name="arguments-and-blocks"></a>
 #### Arguments and blocks